About SOAS University of London

 It offers students one-to-one careers advice on the application process, including CVs and covering letters, as well as advice on how to decide on a career path; provides practice interviews; organizes a large selection of SOAS-specific events such as Careers Fairs, Alumni Workshops and Skills Sessions; provides assistance with virtual careers information resources such as MySOAS Student and Careers Tagged; and has access to a wide range of information resources, including books on further study, internships, jobs, and volunteering.

 SOAS encourages students to undertake internships during their course of study.

-Paid internships of three to six months duration are advertised through the SOAS Careers Service, including ones part funded by the Santander Universities SME Internship Programme.
-SOAS also offers Micro Placement opportunities, which are two week work placements taken after exams in the penultimate years of a course and can be either paid or unpaid.
+Paid internships of three to six months duration are advertised through the SOAS Careers Service, including those part funded by the Santander Universities SME Internship Programme.

 SOAS graduates progress to a wide variety of stimulating professional careers.
 For a complete list of graduate destinations by subject, please visit our website.